awsdocs/aws-elemental-mediapackage-user-guide/doc_source/hj-create-destination.md

 The destination information defines how MediaPackage saves the live\-to\-VOD asset after it has been harvested from the live stream\.

-1. For **IAM role**, enter the Amazon Resource Name \(ARN\) for the IAM role that provides MediaPackage access to read and write from your Amazon S3 bucket where the live\-to\-VOD asset will be stored\.
+1. For **IAM role ARN**, enter the ARN for the IAM role that provides MediaPackage access to read and write from your Amazon S3 bucket where the live\-to\-VOD asset will be stored\.
 This is the role that you created in [Allowing AWS Elemental MediaPackage to access other AWS services](setting-up-create-trust-rel.md)\.

-1. For **S3 bucket name**, enter the bucket where you want MediaPackage to store the live\-to\-VOD asset\.
+1. For **Amazon S3 bucket name**, enter the bucket where you want MediaPackage to store the live\-to\-VOD asset\.
+The Amazon S3 bucket name must be in the same region MediaPackage is harvesting from\.

 1. For **Manifest key**, enter the path within the bucket to the live\-to\-VOD asset, including the file name for the parent manifest of the asset\.
 If the directory structure doesn't already exist in the bucket, MediaPackage creates it\.
 **Important**